 If a dog is not restrained in some way, and proceeds to bite someone, the injured person could argue that their injury is the result of the dog owner’s negligence.
 The dog owner could face legal consequences even if their dog has not bitten anyone before, and even if they are not considered a dangerous or vicious dog.

 The “negligence per se” law is not just limited to dog owners-anyone whose negligence is proven to lead to a dog bite injury can be held liable, even if they do not own the dog.
+This can be important if you are bitten by a dog under the control of a dog walker, or pet sitter.
+Even if it is not their dog, if they are responsible for it, they can still be liable for injuries.
+This can also create a situation where your dog attack attorney would need to sue both the owner of the animal, and the pet sitter.

 What to Do If You’ve Been Bitten by a Dog

 If you or your loved one has been bitten or attacked by a dog, time is of the essence.
 To present the strongest dog bite claim possible, contact the Las Vegas personal injury lawyers at Shook & Stone as soon as possible.
-Our personal injury lawyers specialize in dog bite law, and can discuss your case with you free of charge.
+Our personal injury lawyers specialize in dog bite law and can discuss your case with you free of charge.